Burgestrand/em-throttled_queue/README.markdown

 # EM-Throttled_Queue is a throttled queue (surprise, surprise!)
-{EventMachine::ThrottledQueue} is just like an [EM::Queue](http://rdoc.info/github/eventmachine/eventmachine/master/EventMachine/Queue), but will pop items off itself at a pace specified by you!
+[ThrottledQueue](http://rdoc.info/github/Burgestrand/em-throttled_queue/master/EventMachine/ThrottledQueue) is just like an [EM::Queue](http://rdoc.info/github/eventmachine/eventmachine/master/EventMachine/Queue), but will pop items off itself at a pace specified by you!

 Version v1.0.0 and v1.0.1 has an unintentional flaw (result of coding while tired) and should not be used. v1.0.2 is coming as soon as issue #2 is resolved.
 They have been yanked from rubygems.